 Adrien Brody (Peter Bower), George Shevstov (William Bower), Robin McLeavy (Senior Constable Barbara Henning), Sam Neill (Duncan Stewart), Bruce Spence (Felix Matthers), Mal Kennard (Barry), Jesse Hyde (Young Peter), Alexander McGuire (Young Barry), Anna Lise Phillips (Erica George), Chloe Bayliss (Elizabeth Valentine), Jenni Baird (Carol Bower), Emma O’Farrell (Evie Bower)

-Peter Bower is a psychologist in Melbourne, Australia, who is grieving over the death of his daughter Evie after she was accidentally run down on her bicycle by a truck in the street.
+Peter Bower is a psychologist in Melbourne, Australia.
+He is grieving over the death of his daughter Evie after she was accidentally run down on her bicycle by a truck in the street.
 A mysterious young girl Elizabeth Valentine turns up as one of his patients.
 Peter then makes the discovery that Elizabeth and several of his patients are all dead and moreover that they died on the same date in 1987.
 Investigating the mystery, Peter goes back home to visit his father in the small town of False Creek.
-There the ghosts push him to dig into painful memories he does not wish to confront, including how as a child he and friend left their bicycles on the railway line, causing a train to crash.
+There the ghosts push Peter to dig into painful memories he does not wish to confront, including how as a child he and friend left their bicycles on the railway line, causing a train to crash.

 Backtrack was the second directorial outing from Michael Petroni who has had reasonable success on the international stage as a screenwriter.
-Petroni has delivered the scripts for films such as The Dangerous Lives of Altar Boys (2002), Queen of the Damned (2002), Possession (2008), The Chronicles of Narnia: The Dawn Treader (2010), The Rite (2011) and The Book Thief (2013), as well as created the short-lived paranormal investigator tv series Miracles (2013) and the tv series Messiah (2020).
+Petroni has delivered the scripts for films such as The Dangerous Lives of Altar Boys (2002), Queen of the Damned (2002), Possession (2008), The Chronicles of Narnia: The Dawn Treader (2010), The Rite (2011), The Book Thief (2013) and The Pope’s Exorcist (2023), as well as created the short-lived paranormal investigator tv series Miracles (2013) and the tv series Messiah (2020).
 Petroni’s feature-length directing-writing debut came with Till Human Voices Awake Us (2002), which has a similar plot to this in the story of a man returning to his home town and encountering a ghostly presence of a forgotten tragedy.